kilcimurat/ViT-GPT2-Image-Captioning/README.md

 }
 ```

-This repository contains the implementation of a image captioning model using Vision Transformer (ViT) and GPT-2.
-The model is designed to generate descriptive captions for images by leveraging the strengths of both image and language processing.
+This repository contains the implementation of an image captioning model using a Vision Transformer (ViT) and GPT-2.
+The model now includes a Transformer-based Query Former that bridges visual features and the language model, enabling more effective cross-modal learning and improved caption quality.

 ## Table of Contents
 - [Introduction](#introduction)